Love Beach

 Love Beach is the seventh studio album by English progressive rock band Emerson, Lake & Palmer.
 It was released on 17 November 1978 by Atlantic Records as their final studio album released prior to their split in the following year.
 By the end of their 1977–1978 North American tour internal relations had started to deteriorate, but the group were contractually required to produce one more album.
-They retreated to Nassau, Bahamas as tax exiles to record Love Beach with lyricist Peter Sinfield who is credited as a co-writer of each track.
+They retreated to Nassau, Bahamas as tax exiles to record Love Beach with lyricist Peter Sinfield who is credited as a co-writer of each track except "Canario".
 After Greg Lake and Carl Palmer had finished recording their parts they left the island, leaving Keith Emerson to finish the album himself.

 The album received negative reviews from critics.
 It reached No. 48 on the UK Albums Chart and No. 55 on the US Billboard 200 where it reached gold certification by the Recording Industry Association of America in January 1979 for selling 500,000 copies.
 It spawned one single released in the UK, Lake and Sinfield's track "All I Want is You".
 The album was not supported with a tour and in early 1979, Emerson, Lake & Palmer disbanded.